genieversum/genie-flow/doc/index.md

 # the "normal" worker that will pick up default invocations
 celery --app main.celery_app worker --concurrency=4

-# a specially assinged worker that will only pick up work that
+# a specially assigned worker that will only pick up work that
 # is sent to the queue named "gpu_bound"
 celery --app main.celery_app worker --concurrency=2 -Q gpu_bound
 ```